 Ainley has a PhD and an MSc in International Relations from the London School of Economics and a BA in Philosophy, Politics and Economics from the University of Oxford.

 Kirsten is a feminist scholar of international relations who works on gender and justice in conflict-affected states.
 She is Co-Chief Investigator of the UKRI GCRF Gender, Justice and Security Hub, which is a five-year project working at the overlap of Sustainable Development Goal 5 on gender equality, Goal 16 on peace, justice and strong institutions, and the implementation of the Women, Peace and Security agenda.

-She is principal investigator on the Hybrid Justice project, analysing the impact of ‘hybrid’ domestic-international criminal justice mechanisms in post-conflict and transitioning states, and on the ESRC Conflict, Justice and Development project, researching the links between transitional justice and development in Colombia, Sri Lanka, Syria and Uganda.
+In addition, she is principal investigator on the Hybrid Justice project, analysing the impact of ‘hybrid’ domestic-international criminal justice mechanisms in post-conflict and transitioning states, and on the ESRC Conflict, Justice and Development project, researching the links between transitional justice and development in Colombia, Sri Lanka, Syria and Uganda.
 She is co-Chief Investigator on the GCRF Performing Violence, Engendering Change research cluster.

-Kirsten's research is in the field of global ethics and is concerned with relationships between politics, law and ethics in international relations.
+Kirsten's research is in the fields of feminist international relations and global ethics, and focuses on the relationships between politics, law and ethics at the international level.

 - 1 Similar Profiles